 Aggressive lymphomas are characterized by

-Almost all people with indolent lymphomas have stage III or IV disease.
+Almost all people with indolent lymphomas have stage II to IV disease.
 They do not always require treatment initially, but they are monitored for evidence of lymphoma progression, which could signal a need for therapy, sometimes years after the initial diagnosis.
 There is no evidence that early treatment extends survival in people with indolent lymphomas at more advanced stages.
 If the disease begins to progress, there are many treatment choices.